aksharabhat/spaceX-launch-program/README.md

     b.
 Paste the below command in the terminal which gets opened: git clone https://github.com/aksharabhat/spacex-program-launch.git
 2. In the same terminal go to the directory created: "cd spaceX-launch-program"
-3. Checkout to master branch as the code stays in master branch: "git checkout master"
+3. Checkout to master branch(If not in master branch) as the code stays in master branch: "git checkout master"
 4. Install all dependencies: "npm install"
 5. Install next as the code is written using NEXT.js: "npm install next react react-dom"
 6. Run either of the commands to start the server: "npm run dev" / "npm start"